Ronald William Graham

 Sir Ronald William Graham, (24 July 1870 – 26 January 1949) was a British diplomat and the British Ambassador to Italy from 1921 to 1933.

 Early life

 Graham was born in London 24 July 1870, the eldest son of Sir Henry John Lowndes Graham by his first wife Lady Edith Elizabeth Gathorne-Hardy (d.
 1875), daughter of Lord Cranbrook.
 He was educated at Eton College.

 Diplomatic service

 In 1892 Graham joined the British Diplomatic Service with his first foreign post at Paris.
-In 1902, he was promoted to first secretary and worked at the Eastern Department of the Foreign Office, before moving to Cairo as a Counsellor.
+He was promoted to Third Secretary in 1894, In 1904, he was promoted to first secretary and worked at the Eastern Department of the Foreign Office, before moving to Cairo as a Counsellor.
+He was promoted to Councillor of Embassy in 1907, and to the rank of Minister Plenipotentiary in 1916.

-After a period as Minister at the Hague, he was sworn into Privy Council in 1921 and appointed Ambassador to Italy.
+After a period as Minister at the Hague from 1919 (and concurrently accredited to Luxembourg), he was sworn into Privy Council in 1921 and appointed Ambassador to Italy.
 He was the British representative during the Fascist Revolution of 1922 when Benito Mussolini came to power.
 Graham retired in November 1933 and became a trustee of the British Museum from 1937.